Your Music & Audio Professionals

 As much as I love the sound of the old 2 inch tape, even I will admit that the world of music has seen incredible benefit from modern recording software.
 Aside from professional uses, anyone with a decent pair of ears who wants to learn can acquire inexpensive, or even free recording software.

-Everyone knows Pro Tools, but digital audio workstations running Audacity, REAPER, or Garageband, are entirely capable of pumping out very high quality recordings, from the comforts of your parent’s basement.
-Just ask Owl City.
+Everyone knows Pro Tools, but digital audio workstations running Audacity, REAPER, or Garageband, are entirely capable of pumping out very high quality recordings as well, from the comforts of your parent’s basement.
+Just ask Billy Eilish and Owl City.
 A quality home recording studio kit can take you further than you might initially think.
 Add a quality midi keyboard controller into your production tool belt and you are ready to rock.

 The days of the iconic recording studio might seem to be limited, as artists write, and even record their next hits from the tour bus.
 But that’s not to say that certain elements of the high-end recording studio are anywhere near obsolete.
 Dialing in some sounds with software plugins simply cannot match the quality and capability of hardware.

-Proffesional recording studios invest in considerable funding to make top tier hardware available.
+Professional recording studios invest in considerable funding to make top tier hardware available.
 A trip to the studio can save you from spending a fortune on the best microphone for recording vocals, among other very expensive hardware.
-But for those assembling a home recording studio, investing in some of the basics like a large diaphragm condenser mic and a small diaphragm condenser microphone will help you cover a variety of needs, such as a acoustic guitar mic, tracking strings, percussion, among many others.
+But for those assembling a home recording studio, investing in some of the basics like a large diaphragm condenser mic and a USB mic will help you cover a variety of needs, such as a acoustic guitar mic, tracking strings, percussion, among many others.
 A reputable kick drum mic can just as easy double for micing a bass guitar cab.

 There is a vast ocean of accessories that find their niche within every tiny corner of the musical and audio world.
 By nature, artists and musicians are predisposed to experimentation that might lead to that next incredible song.
 Producers and engineers are equally interested in discovering the next intriguing sound that might become the signature of a hit song or an entire album.
 Effects pedals like a bass DI box are one of the most common avenues to explore new and exciting sounds.